Klimroth/BOVIDS/README.md

 * AI_LIBRARY_GLOBAL: path to the folder global of this repository (e.g. '/home/mnt/fancy_nas/bovids/global/')
 * YOLO_LIBRARY: path to the yolov4 library of this repository (e.g. '/home/mnt/fancy_nas/bovids/global/yolo-v4-tf.keras-master/')

+If multiple GPUs are present, decide which GPU is used for prediction (multiple processes on different GPUs can be conducted in parallel) by setting GPU_TO_USE accordingly.
+If only one GPU is present, choose '0'.
+Save the document and run it (e.g. in the spyder console or via the terminal).

 ### Evaluation

 ### Presentation